Non-Clustered Index in SQL Server with Examples

 In the Non-Clustered Index, the arrangement of data in the index table will be different from the arrangement of data in the actual table.
 The data is stored in one place and the index table is stored in another place.
 Moreover, the index table will have pointers to the storage location of the actual data.

 In order to understand SQL Server Non-Clustered Indexes in a better way, please have a look at the following diagram which shows the pictorial representation of the B-Tree structure of a non-clustered index in SQL Server.
-Both clustered and the non-clustered index has the same B-Tree structure (i.e. having the Root Node, Intermediate Node (Non-Leaf Node), and Leaf Nodes).
+Both clustered and non-clustered index has the same B-Tree structure (i.e. having the Root Node, Intermediate Node (Non-Leaf Node), and Leaf Nodes).
 The only difference between the clustered and non-clustered index is how the leaf nodes are worked.
 In the case of a Clustered Index, the leaf node holds the actual data.
-On the other hand, the non-clustered index leaf-node has a Row Identifier (RID), and this Row ID pointing to different things based on the situations.
+On the other hand, the non-clustered index leaf node has a Row Identifier (RID), and this Row ID points to different things based on the situation.

-If your table does not have a clustered index, then the Row Identifier (RID) of the non-clustered index pointing to the heap table.
+If your table does not have a clustered index, then the Row Identifier (RID) of the non-clustered index points to the heap table.
 A heap table is nothing but a table without indexes.
-In the heap table, it will search record row by row until it finds the data.
+In the heap table, it will search the record row by row until it finds the data.

 If your table has a clustered index, then the Row Identifier (RID) of the non-clustered index will point to the clustered index key and that indexed key is used to search the data.